corporalrivalle/corporalrivalle/README.md

-Hey!
+## Hey!
 I'm Derek, Computer Science Major and Mathematics Minor at CSULB, poised to graduate in the Fall 2023 semester.

-Currently studying up on Machine Learning to finish up my degree!
+I'm currently studying up on Machine Learning to finish up my degree!
 I'm open to collaborations so if you think I would be a good fit for your project, don't hesitate to contact me.
 Thanks for stopping by my profile.
 You can contact me via

+##Contacts
 Discord: symmesera

 Email: derekzhang19@gmail.com